API-Skeletons/doctrine-orm-graphql/docs/attributes.rst

   will reflect the entities and extract the values from the properties.
   More information here:
   `By Value and By Reference <https://www.doctrine-project.org/projects/doctrine-laminas-hydrator/en/3.0/by-value-by-reference.html#by-value-and-by-reference>`_
-* ``hydratorFilters`` - Default is null.
-An array of filters to apply to the hydrator.
-In practice these should not be necessary because if you want to filter fields just don't include them in the attribute group.
-  Filter classes must exist in the HydratorFactory container.
-See `containers <containers.html>`_
-* ``namingStrategy`` - Default is null.
-You may set a naming strategy class.
-  Class must exist in the HydratorFactory container.
-See `containers <containers.html>`_

 Field